fbdtemme/bencode/_sources/usage/view.rst.txt

 * :cpp:func:`template \<typename T> T get_as(const bview&)`

-The non throwing converter will return an expected type with the converted value or a :cpp:enum:`conversion_errc`.
+The non throwing converter will return a instance of :cpp:class:`nonstd::expected` with the converted value or a :cpp:enum:`conversion_errc`.

 * :cpp:func:`template \<typename T> nonstd::expected\<T, conversion_errc> try_get_as(const bview&)`

 :cpp:class:`bview` values can be converted to any type that satisfies :cpp:concept:`retrievable_from_bview`.
 Conversion to standard library types can be enabled by including the corresponding trait header.
-Conversion to user-defined types can be enabled by implementing the necessary :ref:`customization point <customization-convert-from-bview>`.
+Conversion to user-defined types can be enabled by implementing the necessary :ref:`customization points <customization-convert-from-bview>`.

 .. code-block::